Cahuilla language: Exonyms and endonyms

-One of the indigenous designations for the language is Ɂívil̃uɂat, alongside ʼÍvilluʼat, where Cahuilla could call themselves Ɂívil̃uqalet (s)/Ɂívil̃uwenetem (pl.), 'speaker(s) of ɂívil̃uɂat.'
-Other variations include Ivilyuat and Ivia.
+One of the indigenous designations for the language is ’Ivillu’at, while Cahuilla could call themselves ’Ivilluqalet (singular) / ’Ivilluwenetem (plural), 'speaker(s) of ’Ivillu’at.'
+Other variations include ’Ivi’a and Kawiiya.
 However, both the language and the people are oftentimes called 'Cahuilla.'

 Phonology

 Cahuilla has the following vowel and consonant phonemes (Bright 1965, Saubel and Munro 1980:1-6, Seiler and Hioki 1979: 8-9):